NightLapse-Studios/LazyModules/README.md

 ## Status

+**Note:** This list hasn't been updated in a long time.
+It is much more mature than when this list was made.

 LazyModules is WIP, with some portions of it being more tested than others.
 Many files are built-to-a-point.
 Here I give my estimation on which files are most well-formed